ccatto/chriscattodotcom/README.md

 - Using @sendgrid/mail to send email after issue with nodemailer on aws
 - @flydotio/dockerfile produces a dicker file
 - using datejs open source js date library great for manipulating dates & times
+- using framer-motion for animations; when trying quickly couldn't get tailwind animation-spin work so went with this popular 3rd party library;

 Needed to update tsconfig.json to add `"noImplicitAny": false,` to resolve the react-syntax-highlighter type error.